mongodb/specifications/source/index-management.rst

      * an earlier version of the server.
 Instead, drivers MUST rely on the server for returning
      * an appropriate error.
      *
-     * This option is sent only if the caller explicitly provides a value.
+     * @note This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      *
      * @since MongoDB 4.4
      */